ferventcoder/chef-chocolatey-presentation/ReadMe.md

 ### Exercise 15: Internalize Notepad++ package
 1. Run `choco feature list`.
 Determine if `internalizeAppendUseOriginalLocation` is on.
 Turn it on otherwise.
-1. Call `choco download adobereader --internalize --resources-location http://somewhere/internal`.
+1. Call `choco download adobereader --internalize --resources-location http://somewhere/internal` (literally).
 1. While it is downloading, head into the download folder it created.
 1. Open the chocolateyInstall.ps1 in Notepad++ or Code.
 1. Note the url variable.